I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "And this is also Shego's girlfriend, Bonnie Rockwaller.
 An up and coming fierce attorney, if I am correct," Hego said, motioning to Bonnie now.

 "You are correct, sir," Bonnie quipped with a smile.
-She decided that he was not so bad so far, but she was still going to keep him in his "monster brother" box because of what he did to Shego mentally.
+She decided he was not so bad so far, but she was still going to keep him in his "monster brother" box because of what he did to Shego mentally.

 "So, what are you, the sugar momma?"
 Tiffany inquired, speaking to Bonnie.
+Hego balked, but his sister and her ladies did not even blink.

 Bonnie smiled, looking much like the devilish lawyer most people got to witness.
 "I can get these two to turn a few tricks," she joked.

 "Right now for the right price," Shego added in, hoping to mortify Tiffany with that debauchery.
+Kim did not get a chance to chime in to try to rein her lovers in and Hego just wanted to sink into the floor at this point.

 "Excuse me, but what right do you have to call our relationship perverted?
 I can almost guarantee that our relationship is just as good or better than heterosexual couples.
 So, I think you're way out of line," Kim stated, her protective streak coming out full force.
 She glared at Tiffany in a way that would have made a wiser soul back up and run for her life.